nrinaudo/kantan.csv/index.md

 and is often a nightmare to work with when it contains more complex data than just lists of numerical values.

 I started writing Tabulate when I realised I was spending more time dealing with the data _container_ than the data itself.
-The goal of {{ site.name }} is to abstract CSV away as much as possible and allow developers to describe their data, where it comes from and then just work with it.
+My goal is to abstract CSV away as much as possible and allow developers to describe their data and where it comes from, and then just work with it.

 Tabulate is meant to be [RFC](https://tools.ietf.org/html/rfc4180) compliant, but flexible enough that it should parse any sane variation on the format.
 Should you find CSV files that don't parse, please file an issue and I'll look into it.

-While I'm pretty happy with Tabulate, or at least the direction it's headed, I do not pretend that it'll fit all use cases.
+While I'm pretty happy with Tabulate, or at least the direction it's headed, I do not pretend that it will fit all use cases.
 It fits mine, but might not work for everyone.
 I'm happy to hear suggestions on how this can be addressed, though.